work7z/LafTools/README.md

 Of course, there’s another option instead of just paying the bill.

-As a professional programmer, you can contribute to this project and create a pull request for this project, then you could obtain a half-yearly premium membership.
+As a professional programmer, you can contribute to this project and create a pull request for this project, then you could obtain a free premium membership for three months.

 What you can do is to
 - Add Unit Test